 Student Achievement Measure (SAM): UW-Madison is an inaugural member of SAM, a national project to expand the standard metrics of retention and graduation rates to include a retained-anywhere and graduated-anywhere metric.

 SAM publishes the retention and graduation rates for all new freshmen, new freshmen students of color, new freshmen Pell Grant recipients, new freshmen receiving veteran’s benefits, and new transfer students.

 Undergraduate Time to Degree: Time to degree by academic major is calculated annually and reports are posted publicly and provided to academic units.
 Where available, peer comparison information on time-to-degree is also assembled and made public.

 Wisconsin Experience: UW-Madison strives to support student participation in high-impact practices.
-The University reports annually on the participation rates of students in documented high impact practices.
+The University reports annually on the participation rates of students in documented high impact practices, including by-major.

 PhD Completions and Time to Degree: PhD retention, completion and time-to-degree information is compiled and updated annually.
 Individuals can view Tableau visualizations that provide detailed information.
 In addition, program-by-program detailed data profiles are available through the Graduate School web site.